sleebapaul/sleebapaul.github.io/_posts/2020-08-24-my-first-mentoring-experience.markdown

 People love getting an acknowledgment of the work they do.
 If you like someone's work, tell them.
 Don't pretend to be a tough boss.

 When appreciating, try to appreciate the attitude than the achievement itself.
 For example, in our project, at the beginning our model was overfitting and we required more data.
 But, collecting MRI Scans from the ADNI website was not straight forward.
 The team actually spend a lot of time doing that tedious task.
-On each iteration, the model was fed more data.
+On each iteration, the model was fed with more data.
 Slowly we tackled the overfitting issue.
 The team had collected almost 1500 patients data for improving the classifier.

-When the validation accuracy reached 90+ percentage accuracy, we have appreciated the tenacity of team members to bring in the data rather than the achievement of reaching 90+ percentage accuracy itself.
+When the validation accuracy reached 90+ percentage, we have appreciated the tenacity of team members to bring in the data rather than the achievement of reaching 90+ percentage accuracy itself.
 Appreciating the attitude helps people to understand the productive traits in them and possibly nurture those values for future endeavors.

 One more thing to be noted is overdoing appreciation.
 Appreciation should be earned.
 It can't be a Dopamine generating exercise.
 Once we have such an attitude, the trap of mediocre work can be shunned.
 A mentor should have an instinct to judge when to appreciate and when to push the mentees forward.